Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/structure-and-file-types.md

 - **file extensions:** `.yaml`

 ##### Description
-The Theme Configuration File determines color/font/image values a theme will make available for templates/css at time of render.
+The Theme Configuration File determines color/font/image values a theme makes available for templates/CSS at the time of render.
 It is required in the root of every theme.
 There can only be one Theme Configuration File, it must be named `theme.conf.yaml`, and it must be a direct child of the themes root directory.